amyyalex/simple-contribution/README.md

 # simple-contribution

 # [Contribute To This Project](https://amyyalex.github.io/simple-contribution/)

 **Click on the [link](https://amyyalex.github.io/simple-contribution/) to see the live site!**

 ## Introduction

-This is a very simple project to help first-time contributors easily participate and contribute to open source projects and also get more comfortable in using GitHub.
+Hey there!
+Welcome to the Simple Contribution repo.
+This is a very simple web project to help first-time contributors easily participate and contribute to open source projects and also get more comfortable in using GitHub.
+Who knows - our "simple" contribution may become something amazing!

 ### Who can contribute?